Ben-G/Website/content/post/24-Flux-iOS.md

 The Flux architecture enforces a unidirectional data flow as shown in the diagram above.
 It also enforces a strict separation of concerns:

-- Views will only receive data from stores, whenever the store updates a handler method on the view is invoked.
+- Views will only receive data from stores.
+Whenever a store updates, the handler method on the view is invoked.
 - Views can only change state by dispatching actions.
 Because actions are only descriptions of intents, the business logic is hidden from the view.
 - A store only updates its state when it receives an action.